Introduction to the Retail Reset

 In 2025, the American retail landscape is undergoing a seismic shift.
-An estimated 15,000 brick-and-mortar stores are projected to close their doors, more than doubling the 7,325 closures recorded in 2024 .
-This wave of closures affects a broad spectrum of retailers, from legacy department stores to specialty shops, signaling a transformative period for the industry.
+An estimated 15,000 brick-and-mortar stores are projected to close their doors, more than doubling the 7,325 closures recorded in 2024.
+This surge in stores closing highlights the widespread nature of the shutdowns across the industry.
+This wave of closures affects a broad spectrum of retailers, from legacy department stores to specialty shops, with many locations closing and most locations affected being stores in the US.
+The closures are not limited to a single sector, as both retail and restaurant chains are shutting down physical locations nationwide.
+Experts predict that the trend of retail closures will continue into 2026 due to ongoing economic pressures.

 Several factors contribute to this unprecedented rate of retail shutdowns: